Insync library satisfaction survey

 We received a weighted total score of 83.3% and an overall satisfaction score of 5.95 (/7.00).
 These results place us squarely within the top 25% as benchmarked against all other participating Australian university libraries.

-Respondents have provided approximately 1000 written comments, which we are starting to analyse.
-Over time we will be able to provide summaries of the comments and actions taken/planned by the library in response.
+Respondents have provided approximately 1400 written comments, which we have now analysed.
+Over time we will provide summaries of the comments and actions taken/planned by the library in response.
 We will also share these with relevant groups within the university as appropriate.

-An initial review of the written comments has shown 53% of all comments were positive, 12% neutral and 35% discussed opportunities for improvement.
+An initial review of the written comments has shown 57% of all comments were positive and 43% discussed opportunities for improvement.

 Results from the 2020 Library Client Survey: